Tufin/oasdiff/BREAKING-CHANGES.md

 In most cases the `x-extensible-enum` is similar to enum values, except it allows adding new entries in messages sent to the client (responses or callbacks).
 If you don't use the `x-extensible-enum` in your OpenAPI specifications, nothing changes for you, but if you do, oasdiff will identify breaking changes related to `x-extensible-enum` parameters and properties.

-### Optional Breaking Changes Checks
+### Optional Checks
-Oasdiff supports a few optional breaking changes checks which can be added with the `--include-checks` flag.
+Oasdiff supports a few optional checks which can be added with the `--include-checks` flag.
 For example:
 ```
 oasdiff breaking data/openapi-test1.yaml data/openapi-test3.yaml --include-checks response-non-success-status-removed
 ```